conda/conda/docs/source/intro.rst

 Meta-Packages
 -------------

 conda also provides the notion of `meta-packages`.
-A meta-package is a conda package that contains a list of explicit packages to install without any further dependency checking.
+A meta-package is a conda package that only has dependencies, no files.
+An easy way to make a meta-package is with the ``conda metapackage`` command.
-When installing a meta-package, its listed packages override and will replace any existing package versions that may already be installed in an conda environment.
-When creating, updating, or installing into environments, only one meta-package may be specified, and no additional packages may be specified.

 .. _directory_structure: